 Cuba requires visitors to have non-U.S. medical insurance, which is usually included in airline ticket prices on flights originating in the United States or can be purchased at the airport upon arrival to Cuba.
 Ensure you have the necessary insurance coverage prior to arrival and keep your boarding pass.
 You will need it to obtain medical care.

 Travelers to the Havana area should be aware that U.S. and other foreign visitors seeking medical care are generally referred to the Clínica Central Cira Garcia Hospital, which provides medical services for foreign residents in Havana.
-The hospital is located in the Miramar neighborhood of Havana.
-Medical consultations and treatment at Cuban hospitals generally require payment in cash in Cuban convertible pesos (CUC) or by a credit card issued by a non-U.S. bank.
+The hospital is in the Miramar neighborhood of Havana.
+Medical consultations and treatment at Cuban hospitals generally require payment by a Visa or Mastercard credit card.